 I’ve talked about the reasons why teaching is a pretty sweet gig.
 I know I’m not the only one to see this because right across Canada, Faculties of Education are flooded with applicants right now.
 In fact, because the primary goal of a university is to make money, there are WAY too many people graduating with B. Ed degrees considering the already saturated teaching market (at least in urban centers).
-Now there is a certainly a separate debate to be had about whether it is right for university to knowingly flood the market with graduates, but ultimately the choice and the consequences of that choice rest with the individual.
+Now there is certainly a separate debate to be had about whether it is right for universities to knowingly flood the market with graduates, but ultimately the choice and the consequences of that choice rest with the individual.
 There is probably also a larger debate about the obvious fact that teachers must get compensated too highly for what they do given the obvious disconnect between the supply and demand in the market, but I’ll digress.
-With so many of my fellow graduates failing to get jobs in a market that is absolutely dominated by nepotism and “who you know” to an unbelievable degree, I have found it interesting to look into the “secondary market” for people who have a pair of degrees (most schools now require a 3 year degree before applying into the B. Ed program) and no obvious job prospects.
+With so many of my fellow graduates failing to get jobs in a market that is absolutely dominated by nepotism and “who you know” to an unbelievable degree, I have found it interesting to look into the “secondary market” for people who have a pair of degrees (most schools now require a 3-year degree before applying into the B. Ed program) and no obvious job prospects.

 No Classroom Doesn’t Equal No Paycheque

 The interesting thing about the world of education is that there is a whole sort of periphery industry that revolves around relations between primary, secondary, and post-secondary schooling, and their connections with the outside world.
 For example, last week I contacted the Manitoba Securities Commission in order to get some resources for an equities unit I’m preparing for my grade 12 business course next year.
 The person who responded to me had a B. Ed degree and hadn’t been able to land a job out of school, so she followed her business interests as they lead her into her current position.
 Another place to look would be the recruitment office of post-secondary institutions.
-It doesn’t take a genius to figure out that someone who has spent some time in high schools, and has a degree in how to communicate with students (in theory anyway) would be a great fit as a spokesperson to promote a post-secondary institution.
+It doesn’t take a genius to figure out that someone who has spent some time in high schools and has a degree in how to communicate with students (in theory anyway) would be a great fit as a spokesperson to promote a post-secondary institution.
 Several government programs that are connected with secondary schools are also excellent places to look for these sort of “periphery” education jobs.

 If you want to keep your teaching cap on in some capacity I recommend exploring alternative options to finding a full-time teaching job within Canada.
 There is a huge demand in all over the world right now (especially in Asian private schools) for schooling in English.
 Not just in teaching English, but in taking their whole school experience from a teacher who is a native English speaker.
 When the goal is to send a student on to post-secondary study in Canada and/or the USA, then B. Ed degrees from a country like Canada are very attractive, and have begun to command a premium on the open market in the form of some pretty cool and creative perks.
 The other option that can be a great side gig and used in combination with the other options I’ve talked about is tutoring.
 Many teachers who are “curriculum-driven” and just couldn’t find a place in today’s “self-esteem-based” classroom have built quite a nice little income for themselves by filling in the considerable amount of blanks our current public education model leaves out.
 While I haven’t done a whole lot of tutoring myself, I am friends with several people who did it throughout their B. Ed program and they claimed the one-on-one or small group experience was very rewarding and almost stress-free.
-It was worlds removed from the reality of most schools, and much closer to what they hand in mind when they got into the field.
+It was worlds removed from the reality of most schools, and much closer to what they had in mind when they got into the field.

 The Skillz that Pay The Bills… Hopefully